Session Expired

 What This Means

-Virginia's HB2046 aims to regulate high-risk AI systems used by public bodies.
-It mandates the Chief Information Officer to create compliance policies and convene a work group to assess local government impacts.
-The bill's requirements take effect on July 1, 2027, highlighting the state's proactive approach to AI governance.
+Virginia's HB2046 establishes a framework for the development and use of high-risk artificial intelligence systems by public bodies.
+It requires the Chief Information Officer to create policies and convene a work group to assess local government compliance.
+The bill aims to ensure responsible AI deployment while addressing potential algorithmic discrimination.

 Key Provisions